Graduate Application FAQ's

 Who can help me with this process?

 The Department of Geosciences is committed to working with prospective students who may not have easy access to all the information and best practices for producing a successful application.
-For any questions related to the application process or logistics, please contact our Department Administrator, Laura Colucci, at email@example.com.
-For any questions in which a graduate student perspective would be useful, please send a note to firstname.lastname@example.org.
-This email address is monitored by Mae Saslaw and Lajhon Campbell, two PhD students who began in Fall 2019 and are excited to provide support in helping you apply to the graduate program at Stony Brook.
+For any questions related to the application process or logistics, please contact our Academic Programs Coordinator, at firstname.lastname@example.org.
+For any questions in which a graduate student perspective would be useful, please send a note to email@example.com.
+This email address is monitored by PhD students who are excited to provide support in helping you apply to the graduate program at Stony Brook.

 Other organizations providing free mentorships that can support you in graduate school applications include:

 What is the cost to apply and does the university/department offer fee waivers?